When is the best time to fly?

 Reus is ideally placed on Catalonia's sparkling coast, near the charming port city of Tarragona and close to Barcelona, one of Europe's most exciting and historic city break destinations.

-The town itself is an ancient community which rose to fame for the quality of its local brandy.
+Book a cheap flight to Reus and visit an ancient community which rose to fame for the quality of its local brandy.
 Today, it may be more famous for being the birthplace of Antonio Gaudi, one of the world's most famous architects, who designed some of Barcelona's most fascinating and wonderful buildings.
 Gaudi is a significant reason people visit Reus, as it provides the perfect opportunity to learn more about the town's most famous son at the Gaudi Centre, located in the center of town.

 The architectural delights do not end there though, as the city is dotted with gorgeous creations, some of them by Gaudi himself.
 Take a walking tour through the winding streets past beautiful constructions like Casa Navas and the Institut Pere Mata (by another great Spanish architect, Montaner), or the baroque splendour of the Bofarull Palace.

 This feast for the eyes can then be accompanied by outdoor enjoyment.
 Reus has some excellent golf courses in its locality, a world-class climbing gym, a bowling alley and, most of all, the pure white beaches of the Costa Dorada.
 Most people who visit Reus will want to balance sight-seeing with relaxing on some of Spain's finest beaches.